ikunetwork/WhitePaper/README.md

 Pricing a bundle can be defined by the expected value:

 <img width="200" alt="Expected Value" src="https://github.com/marcgug/White-Paper/raw/master/Expected%20Value.PNG">

-### Burning

-IKU aligns its burning strategy with the creation of `RST[x]`, where a % of IKU tokens contributed to a specific `RST[x]` are burned from the IKU Reserve.
-The same percentage of the specific `RST[x]` pool are also offered to IKU Token holders.
-Burning may occur as follows:

-- A `researchTarget` is submitted for Levodopa Trials - Cure Parkinson’s.
-The Alice Foundation submits an RFP for the `researchTarget` of which the IN accepts and an associated fundraise commences.
-The fundraise is successful and the associated `RST[x]DC` Levodopa Trials - Cure Parkinson’s is created. [x%] of the total contributed IKU tokens are burned from the IKU Foundation Reserve pool, and the same [x%] in `RST[x]` are evenly distributed to all IKU Token holders, pro-rata based on IKU holdings.

-- Let’s say Bob contributed 500 IKU tokens to `RST[x]DC` Levodopa Trials - Cure Parkinson’s.
-The Alice Foundation receives all 500 IKU tokens of which they can exchange for FIAT.
-Bob’s contributed IKU tokens are not burned.The Alice Foundation’s IKU Tokens received from BOB are not burned as well, but rather [x%] of the total contributed IKU tokens are burned from the IKU Reserve pool.
-The same [x%] of the `RST[x]` pool is transferred back to all funders who held IKU tokens at the time of funding, pro-rata based on IKU holdings.
-Thus Bob receives a piece of that [x%].

 ## Conclusion
 IKU will serve to enable unprecedented global organization and deployment of resources for safe and impactful clinical trial research.
 Decentralizing resource allocation and asset transactions allows for increased transparency of market activity which is expected to lead to significant medical innovation in the near future.
 The foregoing working draft has sketched a paradigmatically novel vision of the structural and organizational means by which this can dramatically increase the reward for efficient medical R&D, reduce the risk of failure, all the while enabling global, decentralized liquidity.
 We expect the IN to be a critical infrastructure piece to spark and launch the entire patent agnostic digital medical R&D system.
 This is the fundamental intention and the essence of the IN.